spiral/docs/framework/container.md

 }
 ```

-Using such approach, you can perform complex computations only once and rely on RAM cache on later user requests.
+Using such an approach, you can perform complex computations only once and rely on RAM cache on later user requests.